-After making an Attack, the attacking creature must make a Hit Check to determine whether the attack hits or misses.
-Like all Expertise Checks, the attacker must select an Expertise and describe how they want to use it to execute the Attack.
+After making an Attack, it must be determined whether the attack hits or misses.
+The attacking creature must make a Hit Check.
+If being made against an unwilling creature, the Hit Check is a Contested Expertise Check.
+If not being made against an unwilling creature, the Hit Check is a DC Check.

-When made against an unwilling creature, a Hit Check is a Contested Expertise Check where both the attacker and defender select individual Expertise and explain how they want to use them to execute the attack or avoid the damage.
 The result of the Hit Check determines whether the attack hits, or if it misses or fails to affect the target.